xcloudx01/Cloudy01s-Fallout-76-Mod-Manager/README.md

 4. Click the "Save Settings" button.
 5. Play the game!

+## Uninstalling mods
+1. Right-click the mod you want to uninstall and then click the button "Uninstall" which is followed by the name of the mod.
+Eg "Uninstall Bag.ba2"

 ## Notes
 The manager assigns mods in each category to load in alphabetical order.
 The ability to change it to a custom order will be added in the future.